 13th President: Robert O. Davies (2014 - 2018)

 Dr. Robert O. Davies was selected to be Murray State University’s 13th president on March 12, 2014.
 His official duties began at the University on July 14, 2014.

 Most recently, Davies had served as the president of Eastern Oregon University in La Grande.
 He was vice president for university relations at Indiana University of Pennsylvania prior to accepting the presidency at Eastern Oregon in 2009.
 Before that he was the associate vice president for alumni relations and development at the State University of New York at Buffalo and executive director of the alumni association at Boise State University in Idaho.
 Davies’ first position in higher education was at the University of Nevada, Reno as the director of annual giving and the assistant director of alumni relations.

-Dr. Bob Jackson was selected to be Murray State University’s interim president on August 7, 2018.
+Dr. Bob Jackson was selected to be Murray State University’s interim president on August 7, 2018 and the 14th President on March 1, 2019.
 His official duties began at the University on August 16, 2018.